 I’ve been combining two of my favourite joys; flowers and baking may just be my new thing!
 During the spring when the lilacs bloomed, I made lilac sugar that inspired me to create delicate floral desserts and baking.
-Now this blackberry lilac compote has bloomed from all this inspiration.
+Now this blackberry lilac compote has bloomed from all of this inspiration.

 Ingredients